RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Relevant Object Segmentation, 3D Reconstruction, and Material Property Estimation

 For each pixel \((u,v)\) within the mask, its world‐space coordinate \(\mathbf{P}_{\mathrm{world}}\) is then given by

 \paragraph{Simulated Viewpoint Generation and 2D Correspondence Establishment}

 To robustly estimate the object's pose, we generate multiple synthetic views.
 This process begins with the generated 3D mesh of the object.
 To ensure dimensional consistency for the simulation, the scale of this generated mesh is aligned by utilizing its bounding box and the bounding box of the original point cloud.
-Specifically, we compute a uniform scaling factor such that the diagonal length of the mesh’s bounding box matches that of the point cloud.
 The scale-aligned mesh is then imported into our simulation environment and initialized at a reference position.
 In this simulated environment, multiple views are rendered by a camera programmed to navigate around this central object position.
 The camera's trajectory is systematically defined by varying its elevation and azimuth angles relative to the reference position.

 Let

 For each view index \(i \in \{0,\dots,N-1\}\), we compute:

 where \(\mathbf{p}_{\mathrm{ref}}\) is the target’s centroid in world coordinates and \(d>0\) is the fixed radial distance.
 The simulated camera is then oriented such that its viewing direction is aimed at \(\mathbf{p}_{\mathrm{ref}}\).